automenta/mb7/doc/README.gra2.md

 - Designed for **collaboration**, **value creation**, and **ubiquity**.

 This system is a software singularity where users effortlessly weave meaning, collaborate globally, and unlock economic potential—all through the joy of tagging and exploring.
-SemanticScribe is ready to be embraced and adored by all.
+Netention is ready to be embraced and adored by all.

 --------

-# Refining SemanticScribe into a Self-Consistent Software Singularity
+# Refining Netention into a Self-Consistent Software Singularity

-I’ve been tasked with refining **SemanticScribe** into a unified platform—a *software singularity* that seamlessly blends **user-friendliness**, **economic value**, and **adored ubiquity**.
+I’ve been tasked with refining **Netention** into a unified platform—a *software singularity* that seamlessly blends **user-friendliness**, **economic value**, and **adored ubiquity**.
 By leveraging a graph-based foundation, we can clarify and organize its components into a cohesive system where every part serves the user with elegance and simplicity.
 Here’s how we’ll achieve this bold vision.